nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 # Goals
 Creating a registry that:
-- G1: is flexible enough to be used in various scenarios (sources, sinks, operators, data types, query rewrite rules, query compilation backends, expressions/functions, etc.)
+- G1: enables self-registering plugins that are **statically** linked
+  - statically linking plugins allows us to link our entire project statically, mitigating dependency problems that we encountered using dynamic linking
 - G2: allows us to separate between internal and external plugins
-  - internal plugins are core plugins that are always active and therefore fully supported
+  - internal plugins are active by default, fully supported by the maintainers, and live in the main code tree
-  - external plugins are plugins that are deactivated by default, that are not guaranteed to be maintained, and that may have dependencies that are not shipped with main repository
+  - external plugins are plugins that are deactivated by default, not guaranteed to be maintained, live in the a specific directory for external plugins and that may have dependencies that are not shipped with main repository
-- G3: enables self-registering plugins that are statically linked
+- G3: is flexible enough to be used in various scenarios (sources, sinks, operators, data types, query rewrite rules, query compilation backends, expressions/functions, etc.)
+  - the plugin registry might be used in many different ways and we should therefore not overfit the implementation to one specific use case
 - G4: guarantees that specified plugins are registered (optimizer & linker cannot eliminate code essential to registering plugins)
 - G5: avoids the static initialization order fiasco, enabling dependencies of plugins on other plugins
 - G6: is only instantiated if it is used
 - G7: has a prototype that demonstrates all the above capabilities (see 'Proposed Solution')
 - G8: disabling a plugin is as simple as turning it to OFF, in contrast to having multiple `#ifdefs` scattered across the codebase
 - G9: it must be possible to create tests for external plugins in the directory of the external plugin itself
+  - the tests (and dependencies) of an external plugin are only picked up if the plugin is activated (G8)
+  - thus, it is possible to test an external plugin independently of other external plugins

 # Non-Goals
 A registry that: